-“We have all learned lessons from the tsunami aid operation that have fundamentally altered the way we work.
-We have prioritized helping countries hit by disasters such as the tsunami to build back better: constructing earthquake-resilient schools, introducing safer water supplies, ensuring schools prepare children for emergencies and improving legal and social measures to protect children.
-We have also invested in building resilience to shocks and disasters by supporting decentralized and community-based health, water and sanitation, education, and social protection systems, working with government and civil society to provide tangible services for children and their families.
+UNICEF works with partners to help affected communities build back better: to construct earthquake-resilient schools, introduce safer water supplies, ensure schools prepare children for emergencies and improve legal and social measures to protect children.
+UNICEF also invests in building resilience to shocks and disasters by supporting decentralized and community-based health, water and sanitation, education, and social protection systems, working with government and civil society to provide tangible services for children and their families.

 Learn more about how UNICEF works to address climate change and its impact on children.